Malsis Hall: Chapel

-In the 1960s, a modernist war memorial chapel was built for the school adjacent to the hall itself.
-It is most notable for the 17 narrow rectangular windows ranged along the north and south walls, filled with stained glass designed by John Piper and manufactured by Patrick Reyntiens.
+In 1966 a modernist war memorial chapel was built for the school adjacent to the Hall itself, designed by the architectural firm John Brunton Partnership.
+It is notable for the 17 narrow rectangular windows ranged along the north and south walls, filled with stained glass designed by John Piper and manufactured by Patrick Reyntiens.
 Installed between 1966 and 1967, their design is primarily abstract, comprising sharp-edged abstract forms in pale shades of grey, blue, green and yellow.
 Each window individually commemorates one of 16 former pupils and one master of Malsis School who were killed in action during the Second World War.
 On each is the name of the individual to whom the specific window is dedicated and the insignia of the branch of the armed forces in which he served.
-The chapel and windows were conserved as part of the subsequent conversion of the hall into a care home.